openwhyd/openwhyd/docs/API.md

 #### Register / sign up a new user

-This endpoint is called from a sign up form (e.g. landingPhoto.html).
+This endpoint is called from a sign up form.

 If sign up succeeds, the user is logged in similarly to the /login endpoint: a session is set up in DB, and a cookie is returned in the HTTP header of the response.